Loading…

 Artistic Director, Unexpected Productions

-Randy Dixon (USA) is regarded as one of the most experienced improvisational artists in the Pacific Northwest and around the world.
-He was a founding member of Unexpected Productions and has served as the Artistic Director since 1988.
-Randy founded The Orcas Island Project, an international...
+Randy Dixon is one of the most experienced improvisational artists in the NW and around the world.
+He has created many improvisational narrative forms.In 1983, he was a founding member of Unexpected Productions and served as the company’s Artistic Director 1988-2023.
+Randy founded and directed...
 Read More →

 Friday July 10, 2026 10:00am - 11:30am PDT